XRM-OSS/Xrm-WebApi-Client/README.md

 Per default, all requests are sent asynchronously.
 This is the suggested way of sending requests, however, sometimes there is the need for using synchronous requests.

-For example if you want to use a function for hiding / enabling a ribbon bar button, it has to return either true or false for the visibility of the button.
-In this case, you would need to use a synchronous request for being able to directly return values.

 Be sure to avoid synchronous requests if it is possible and use asynchronous requests instead.